Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 thoroughly and extensively researching the many complex challenges that SEN pupils and their support networks face during periods of transition.

-Whilst waiting for feedback from Educational bodies, teachers and administrators was initially frustrating and time consuming, I feel the application is much more suited for use in the real world as a result of this.
+Whilst waiting for feedback from educational bodies, teachers and administrators was initially frustrating and time consuming, I feel the application is much more suited for use in the real world as a result of this.

 Because of the exhaustive nature of the planning research, I have divided it up into more human readable sections below.